jmtalarn/elm-personal-site/content/posts/2017-08-18-build-publish-ionic-app-live-update-firebase-angularjs.md

     }, true);
 ```

-What this function does is check for changes from the old value to the new one and if the <code>autosave.enabled</code> variable is true it will proceed to set a timeout of two seconds to run the update function.
+What this function does is check for changes from the old value to the new one and if the `autosave.enabled` variable is true it will proceed to set a timeout of two seconds to run the update function.
 This delay allows to avoid launching an update operation for each single change in the todo item.
 Also any update operation will cancel the waiting update operation.

 ```javascript
 $scope.remove = function (todo) {